jyrao/jyrao.github.io/_pages/about.md

 ## About Me
 I'm a freshman PhD candidate at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) and [Shanghai AI Lab](https://www.shlab.org.cn/), researching on the topic of Multi-modal Learning and AI for Science (AI4Sports) supervised by [Prof. Weidi Xie](https://weidixie.github.io/) with the team of [Media Brain](https://mediabrain.sjtu.edu.cn/).
+I was dreaming about becoming a journalist in professional sports, luckily AI gave me another chance to dive into sports media industry.
+In the end, sports is all about human's body and mentality, hope AI truly benefits sports media a lot in the future.
 I finished my undergraduate life at 〽️ [UMich-SJTU Joint Institute](https://www.ji.sjtu.edu.cn/about/) majoring in Electrical & Computer Engineering with Data Science minor degree.

 ![station image](https://github.com/jyrao/jyrao.github.io/blob/master/_pages/station.jpeg?raw=true "My sweet workspace")